Garnet Walch

-He was secretary to the Melbourne Athenaeum between 1873 and 1879.
+In addition to his theatre work Walch was secretary to the Melbourne Athenaeum between 1873 and 1879.

 As a publisher, his most outstanding work was Victoria in 1880, a de luxe book with lavish engravings by Charles Turner, compiled by Walch and published by George Robertson in Melbourne, celebrating the 1880–1881 International Exhibition.
 The book was inscribed to The Honourable William John Clarke, President of the Victorian International Exhibition Commission.

 In 1883 he went to Madagascar as special correspondent for the Argus and the Australasian.